craigfrancis/r-stats/readme.md

 When generating HTML, it can be useful to keep track of how long it takes.

-The notes below will allow you to record and analyse this information.
+There is a short [intro article](docs/intro.md) to explain the basics, and the notes below will explain how you can record and analyse this information.

 ---